-During his three seasons in the Munster first team squad, Hanrahan played in the Pro12, Heineken Cup and European Champions Cup, winning the Golden Boot Award in 2013/14 for his 88.71% kicking percentage.
+During his three seasons in the Munster first-team squad, Hanrahan played in the Pro12, Heineken Cup and European Champions Cup, winning the Golden Boot Award in 2013/14 for his 88.71% kicking percentage.
 That season, his match-winning Heineken Cup try against USA Perpignan was nominated for the IRUPA Try of the Year award.
 Hanrahan was selected in the Emerging Ireland squad on 26 May 2014.

 |2012 - present|